Weymann guitars: Jerry Garcia

-Jerry Garcia was the legendary guitarist and frontman for the band Grateful Dead who began his career playing a mid-grade Weymann banjo.
+Jerry Garcia was the guitarist and frontman for the band Grateful Dead who began his career playing a mid-grade Weymann banjo.
 To acquire the instrument, Jerry and his wife used their recent wedding cash and sold all of Jerry's previous instruments to afford the banjo.
 Jerry and his wife nicknamed the banjo "John" as the instrument had been previously inlaid with the name "John" in its Peghead.
 Jerry Garcia welcomed this unique oddity, as his middle name was also "John".
 Jerry played "John" up into the 60's where it was replaced with a high-end gold-plated Weymann.

 Weymann Museum

 In 2017, Weymann announced their plans to develop a private museum, dedicated to the preservation of Weymann estate & factory content.
-The Weymann collection of instruments, which spans several centuries, is estimated to be the largest private collection of musical instruments in the United States.
-According to industry professionals, the Weymann "vault" of instruments houses nearly every production electric guitar ever built, since 1930/1940 from Weymann, Fender, Gibson, Rickenbacker and several other makers.
-Of great rarity, the original templates used by Ted McCarty and legendary pioneer Paul Bigsby.
+The Weymann collection of instruments and antiquities, span several centuries.